-- 1. Priority funding will be given to the development that has the lowest soft cost percentage calculated by dividing soft costs by total hard cost (all improvements plus the cost of the land/buildings.) - 2.
+- 1. Priority funding will be given to the development with the lowest soft cost percentage.
+The soft cost percentage calculation will appear on Financial Feasibility Form FF-1. - 2.
 Developments that have the lowest cost per unit (CPU). - 3.
 Applications will be ranked according to tax credits per unit favoring the development that requires the fewest tax credits per unit. - 4.
 A development to be located in a qualified census tract shall take precedence over one that is not.